 How to Save Windows Spotlight Lock Screen Images

 The Windows Spotlight images are stored in one of the sub-folders several levels underneath the Local App Data folder, with random file names containing no extension.
 Here is the folder path

-The above location is not meant to be used as a permanent storage area, as the images you see today in that folder wouldn’t be available there for ever.
+The above location is not meant to be used as a permanent storage area, as the images you see today in that folder wouldn’t be available there forever.
 If you like to store the images, copy them to a different folder, under your Pictures folder or elsewhere.

+.jpg extension to these files.
 On the folder where you’ve copied the Spotlight images, click the File menu, and select Open command prompt.
 Typing the following command would add the JPG extension for all files:

-REN * *.JPG
+REN * *.jpg

 The Windows Spotlight store folder also contains images that are not wallpapers, such as logos or tile images of smaller dimensions, that need to be filtered out.

 Portrait vs. Landscape Images